2017-10-03

 Consequences of the EU's Attempt to Neutralise People Smugglers

-TRIPOLI - The central Mediterranean is now the busiest corridor for irregular migration into the European Union.
-All past efforts to combat flows have resulted in more sea crossings and more deaths at sea.
+TRIPOLI - The central Mediterranean is now the busiest corridor for irregular migration to the European Union.
+All previous efforts to combat the flows have led to more crossings and more deaths at sea.

-Suddenly this July and August (2017) the numbers of refugees and migrants crossing fell by two thirds.
+Suddenly, in July and August this year (2017), the number of refugees and migrants crossing fell by two-thirds.

-The story of how this came about took place on three fronts: at sea where there was a concerted attempt to discredit a flotilla of charity boats that were saving lives; at the European Union, where foreign policy was transformed to pursue the single goal of reducing inward migration; and on the north coast of Libya, where Italy made deals with known smugglers and municipalities to trap migrants.
+The story of how this happened played out on three fronts: at sea, where there was a concerted attempt to discredit a flotilla of charity boats that were saving lives; in the European Union, where foreign policy was transformed to pursue the single goal of reducing migration; and on the northern coast of Libya, where Italy cut deals with known smugglers and communities to trap migrants.

-This investigation which spans, Brussels, Malta, Rome, Tunis and Libya, seeks to deliver the definitive account of European actions, their impact on stability in Libya and the right of migrants stranded there.
+This investigation, spanning Brussels, Malta, Rome, Tunis and Libya, aims to provide the definitive account of European action, its impact on stability in Libya and the rights of migrants stranded there.

 Team members